-A feast fit for the Kings, Vegetarian Sadhyas were a major part of the Royal families and Hindu Nair ceremonies and are served on large banana leaves for an authentic experience.
-Our signature Unlimited Veg.
-Meal is heavy on the stomach.
+A feast fit for the Kings, Sadhyas were a major part of the Royal families and Hindu Nair ceremonies and are served on large banana leaves for an authentic experience.
+Our signature Unlimited Meal in Veg and Non Veg is heavy on the stomach.
 But surprisingly light on the pocket.

 In the Northern and Central Kerala, with the arrival of conquerors from Persia, Arabia and the like, a whole new cooking technology with Meat was introduced.

 This indigenous dish of the Mapilla cuisine from Northern Kerala where the soul of the biryani lies in its spices.
 Available in small-grained, thin rice variety named kaima or jeerakasala or your favourite Basmati Rice.
 We even serve the Bamboo Biryani which originates from the tribes in Wayanad.

 The origin of this dish can be traced back to when the Portuguese occupied the coasts of Kerala.
 Believed to be a typically Syrian Christian dish, the traditional method of cooking is in customary clay pot and served with some appam on the side, you know, for touchings.

 Blessed with endless miles of Arabian coastline, Kerala and its love for fish is not surprising.
 Fresh fish fried in Coconut oil and curry leaves is simple yet so rustic and with the abundance of spices grown in Kerala, some of the best fish preparations of our cuisine.